Behaviour Guidelines

 Swearing/Play-Fighting

 The above behaviours are not permitted at school, on school property or on school functions or trips.
-Staff and administration will deal with any infraction.
-Parents/guardians will be notified.
+Staff and administration will deal with any infraction should it escalte beyond the request to stop by any school staff member.
+Parents/guardians will be notified if necessary.

 CCHS has a zero tolerance policy for physical violence or harm and such behaviour will result in an automatic suspension and parents/guardians will be notified.
 Further consequences may be necessary and will be decided by administration in consultation with parties involved.